Pets & Wildlife

 SIMON (the grandcat): April 2007 – February 2020

 My oldest son heard a kitten crying outside of his house late one night, and when the crying went on and on, he got a flashlight and found a tiny orange kitten, no more than about three weeks old.
 Was a mom cat moving her kittens and couldn’t come back for this one for some reason?
 My son brought the kitten in, made the decision to keep him, and named him Simon.
 I offered kitten care in the evenings while my son was at work, and the kitty’s other “grand-paw-rents” also helped out with bottle-feeding and the like during his early months.
 When my son moved out of state, of course Simon moved with him.
-It was always fun to visit with him, though, and to marvel at how such tiny, tiny kitten had grown up to be such a huge cat!
+It was always fun to visit with him, though, and to marvel at how such a tiny, tiny kitten grew up to be such a huge cat!

 ❤ ❤ ❤ ❤ ❤ ❤ ❤ ❤ ❤ ❤ ❤ ❤ ❤ ❤ ❤ ❤ ❤ ❤ ❤ ❤ ❤